What is an eligible business type?

 Can a project that started prior to designation receive JCF benefits?

 No. Each application will require the business to certify that the project has not yet started and the business would not have the same project if not for JCF funds.
-Examples of a project commencement may include indicators such as building permits, construction bids, actual construction, etc.
+Examples of a project commencement may include indicators such as building permits, construction bids, signed construction contracts, actual construction, etc.

 Does prevailing wage apply to JCF projects?